ChenyaS/Scheme-Interpreter/README.md

 Problem 13 (3 pt)
 Fill in the missing parts of do_cond_form so that it correctly implements cond (spec

-Links to an external site.), returning the value of the first result sub-expression corresponding to a true predicate, or the value of the result sub-expression corresponding to else.
+ ), returning the value of the first result sub-expression corresponding to a true predicate, or the value of the result sub-expression corresponding to else.

 Some special cases: